 Also at the lobby, the 1995 glass sculpture “Waterfalls” by Imelda “Impy” Manalaysay Pilapil (born 1949) acts as screen to the entrance of the Multi-Purpose Theater.
 Impy Pilapil is recognized worldwide for her mostly glass sculptures and installations, where she first honed her craft at the University of the Philippines (U.P.)
 College of Fine Arts in 1968, and continued further studies at the Academia Italiana in Rome and at the Pratt Graphic Institute in New York.
 A versatile artist, Pilapil has done printmaking, but is more known for her sculpture in glass and mixed media; winning many competitions in both disciplines.
 Among her major recognitions, Pilapil was given the Thirteen Artists Aware by the Cultural Center of the Philippines (1976), the 100 Outstanding Women of the Philippines (2002), and the Outstanding Citizen Award of Cavite (2004).

 Upon entering the AFP Museum, the first object that greets visitors is the large 1996 relief sculpture by Apolinario Bulaong, entitled “The Filipino Quest for Freedom and Security.”
 At the left side of the artwork features many Filipino heroes; such as the Mactan chieftain Lapu-lapu (1491-1542) whose forces slew Ferdinand Magellan; the Ilocano freedom fighters Diego Pineda Silang (1730-1763) and María Josefa Gabriela Cariño de Silang (1731-1763); the 1872 Gomburza Martyrs of Fr.
 Mariano Gómez de los Ángeles (1799-1872), Fr.
 José Apolonio Burgos y García (1837-1872), and Fr.
-Jacinto Zamora y del Rosario (1835-1872); the reformist and National Hero, Dr. José Protasio Rizal Mercado y Alonso Realonda (1861-1896); the founding of the Katipunan Revolution against Spain at its supremo, Andrés de Castro Bonifacio (1863-1897); the “Brains of the Katipunan,” Emilio Jacinto (1875-1899); the Mother of the Philippine Revolution, Melchora “Tandang Sora” Aquino de Ramos (1812-1919); the Caviteño war hero and 1st President of the Philippines, General Emilio Famy Aguinaldo (1869-1964); and the martyr of Tirad Pass, General Gregorio Hilario del Pilar y Sempio (1875-1899).
+Jacinto Zamora y del Rosario (1835-1872); the reformist and National Hero, Dr. José Protasio Rizal Mercado y Alonso Realonda (1861-1896); the founding of the Katipunan Revolution against Spanish rule in the Philippines and its supremo, Andrés de Castro Bonifacio (1863-1897); the “Brains of the Katipunan,” Emilio Jacinto (1875-1899); the Mother of the Philippine Revolution, Melchora “Tandang Sora” Aquino de Ramos (1812-1919); the Caviteño war hero and 1st President of the Philippines, General Emilio Famy Aguinaldo (1869-1964); and the martyr of Tirad Pass, General Gregorio Hilario del Pilar y Sempio (1875-1899).
 At the right side of the artwork is a large image of Inang Bayan (Motherland), while the whole sculpture is bisected by a coconut tree that represents the Puno ng Buhay (Tree of Life).
 Behind Inang Bayan are several scenes of Philippine history; such as the Barasoain Our Lady of Mount Carmel Parish, which represents the founding of the First Philippine Republic in the municipality of Malolos, on January 21, 1899; the battles of the Philippine-American War of February 4, 1899 to July 2, 1902; the guerrilla warfare of the Hukbong Laban sa Hapon (Anti-Japanese Army) in World War II (1939-1945), the 112 kilometer Bataan Death March of 1942, and the EDSA People Power Revolution of February 22-25, 1986.